Daybreak:Volume 1 Chapter 9

 "I-impossible?
 That your life would be forfeit if the link was severed?
 O-of course he would tell you that."

-Kaede's eyes narrowed at Marina, her stony gaze demanding an explanation.
+Kaede's eyes narrowed at Marina.
+Her stony gaze demanded an explanation.

 "I-I don't know all the specifics but... f-familiars of older nobles who die naturally from age manage fine right?
 I-if familiars only die when their master's life ends suddenly, that shouldn't be the case if he p-passed away while unconscious."

 "Even if that's true... that doesn't help me get back to where I come from."
 Kaede decided it was best to extract a proposal without revealing that she was from another world.

 "My m-master has an excellent Wayfarer -- a teleportation expert.
 I-I'm sure he could arrange something."

 Kaede remembered that Pascal had also sought the aid of a Professor specializing in it.
 She realized that the key to returning home probably laid in the wormhole-like effect of teleportation.
 Pascal had also said that something kept her from being 'banished', cast back into her world of origin, and one of the possible causes was their familiar link.

 It wasn't an assured ticket back.
 But with no alternative answers, it was also her only shot.
 Except the price for it...

 "P-please," Marina knelt down and begged as tears streaked down her soft cheeks.
 "If you can get your master to drink it --even just coating his chalice with it will work-- my master's men will be able to smuggle us out of the country once their task is complete."